pmensah28/pmensah28/README.md

 ## About Me

 I'm Prince Mensah, my background is in machine learning with programming proficiency in python, c and c++.
-I'm well-versed with libraries including pytorch, tensorFlow, scikit-Learn, numpy, and scipy.
+I'm well-versed with libraries including pytorch, tensorflow, scikit-Learn, numpy, and scipy.
 I am dedicated to building a career that leverages my creativity to develop machine learning algorithms, with the objective of fostering research and innovation.
 </div>

 ## Contributions